fromnineteen80/LRBF/docs/project/project_state.md

 ## Dependencies
 Phase 0 is the foundation - no dependencies

-## File Structure
-See FILE_TREE.txt for complete structure

 ## Notes
+- Existing backend/core/railyard.py needs complete overhaul
+- Existing backend/reports/eod_reporter.py needs complete overhaul
 - All HTML templates are alpha and will be rebuilt with Material Design 3
 - Frontend work (Phases 18-31) deferred until backend complete
-- Correct React template at prototypes/react-dashboard.html
 - DEPRECATED: Capitalise.ai, yfinance (use IBKR API only)